wzdlc1996/HugoSource/content/Notes/FieldTheory/qtzFieldI.md

 summary: "The canonical quantization of Real-valued Scalar Field(Klein Gordon Field).
 And computation of propagator and discussion, especially the causality property.
 At last we will discuss the discrete symmetry of Klein Gordon Field in Quantum Theory"
 ---

-# Quantization of Scalar Field
+# Quantization of Klein-Gordon Field

-## Canonical Quantization of Scalar Field
+## Canonical Quantization of real-valued Scalar Field

 Here we only consider the `real-valued` Scalar Field.
 The result for charged one (complex-valued) is easily to be obtained.
 The Hamiltonian of Scalar Field system is: